 But just in case you missed it: Awesome blogger Dwija has five kids and is currently one week further along with her next baby than I am, but her pregnancy this time has come with serious complications that are being exacerbated by an unlivable laundry room situation.
-One of Cari’s readers suggested that we do a fund raiser to help, and she stepped all the way up, and set up a donation link here.
+One of Cari’s readers suggested that we do a fundraiser to help.

 So, now you can get creative with your family to help someone else’s.

 Hey, maybe you were going to take the whole family to see Monsters University.
 Great news, it’s not very good!
 You can make some microwave popcorn and pop in the DVD of Monsters Inc that you already own and if you happen to have a bunch of kids you’ve just saved $40-$1000 that you could send Dwija’s way, AND you don’t have to sit through a very mediocre movie.
 If you explain it to your kids, they just became active participants in giving.
 Everyone wins.